Testicular Exam

 How long does a testicular exam take?

-Is a testicular exam part of a routine physical?
+Is a testicular exam part of a standard physical exam for men?

 Can I perform a testicular self-exam at home?